When I get all revved up and passionate, sometimes some of this stuff genuinely makes me mad.

 You're talking about the oil for food program, right?

-I saw I saw a story yesterday about the oil for food program, and it oh it was a story about this uh elections chief at the U.N. that got fired because she was engaged in sexual harassment.
+I saw a story yesterday about the oil for food program, and it was a story about this elections chief at the UN that got fired because she was engaged in sexual harassment.

-They don't fire anybody at the U.N. when they defraud uh uh uh the women and children of Iraq and want to engage in bribery and take bribery and and so forth.
+They don't fire anybody at the UN when they defraud the women and children of Iraq and when they engage in bribery and take bribery and so forth.

-But with a sexually harassed them, but they're not gonna get tough with them and can them on that case.
+But when they sexually harass them, they're going to get tough with them and can them on that case.

-But the the prelude or the the the lead to the story was uh uh the the oil for food program was um what was the the st this it had to do with uh the the notion that uh I forget how it was exactly worded, but they missed the whole point of it.
+But the prelude or the lead to the story was the oil for food program was to do with the notion that I forget how it was exactly worded, but they missed the whole point of it.

 Rather than point out the scandal, they said that something else was responsible for taking food and medicine out of the mouths and homes of Iraqi citizens.